University of Iringa

 Functioning as the link between central and local government in regional governance, this public administration unit takes the leading role in facilitating public integration and administrative support to the project such as site access, provision of venues,

 political clearances, etc. e.g. in planning and management of cultural events and festivals.

 IDC administration supports the development and implementation of community sensitization, training and artisan group formation programmes in rural areas around Iringa.

 Iringa Town Administration as the host of the project is playinga crucial role in mobilizing communities in the target areas, supervising rehabilitation works, and supporting culture andtourism event planning and management.

-The working group “development cooperation” Dresden is part of the INKOTA-network of development cooperation initiatives in Germany.
+The working group “development cooperation” is a registered charity association from Dresden, Germany that supports community development projects in Tanzania and Vietnam.
 The working group provides technical and fund-raising support to fahari yetu in its community outreach and empowerment activities.

 Institute Heritage Studies